 While receptiveness and preferences are beyond the designer's control, meeting expectations and maintaining the difficulty balance are crucial aspects of game design.
 Section 5.4 delves deeper into Contra Indication game mechanics and how these will enhance learning outcomes and player experience.

-2.3 Conflict (Winning)
+2.3 Conflict and Victory

 In many games, conflict is central to the experience.
 Achieving objectives results in a quantifiable outcome, measuring and often comparing the player's progress to other scores.
 In such games, meeting goals is integral to attaining victory (e.g., solving a puzzle, racing, capturing the flag, defeating the boss).
 Opponents can be other players, computers, a previous score set by the player, or the clock.
 However, conflict or victory is not essential to all games.
 For example, many games incorporate simulations, world building or interactive stories, breaking away from the traditional win-lose paradigm (Tsai & Tsai, 2020).